-There are multiple ways to prove the value of your business to lenders and get financing:
+There are multiple ways to prove the value of your business to lenders to receive much-needed financing.

-Lenders can look up LLCs and corporations through their state’s Secretary of State website for verification.
-Of course, you have to register first.
+Lenders can verify Limited Liability Corporations (also known as LLCs) and other corporations through their state’s Secretary of State website.
+Of course, your LLC would need to register first.

-If you are in a partnership, you can submit a Schedule K-1 to show how the profits and losses have been divided amongst owners.
+If you are in a partnership, you can submit a Schedule K-1 to show how profits and losses have been divided among members of such partnerships.

 Registering your business online is a quick way to verify yourself to financing companies.

-A common problem, especially for startup businesses, is getting financed with little or no credit history.
-Fortunately, credit scores determine rates more than they do overall eligibility.
-In other words, you can still find plenty of financing with no credit or bad credit.
+A common problem—especially for new businesses—is obtaining financing with little or no credit history.
+Fortunately, credit scores determine rates more than overall eligibility.
+In other words, you can still find plenty of financing with a bad or limited credit history.

-Even independent drivers can still get financed with a subpar credit score.
-An owner operator who needs a semi truck and can afford a 25% down payment for $40,000 or less of financing will probably be able to get it, regardless of bad credit.
+Even independent drivers can still obtain financing with a subpar credit score.
+An owner-operator who needs a semi truck and can afford a 25% down payment for $40,000 or less of the total financed amount will likely qualify—regardless of their credit situation.

 In-house semi truck financing is a viable way to get approved in a difficult industry.

-An owner operator (professional driver) generally has a more difficult time getting financed than a business does.
-Owner operators only have one truck as opposed to a fleet, so if they have any problems with the truck, then they are much less likely to be able to earn their money back.
-Some financing companies will not work with people who have less than three vehicles for this reason while others will (usually for a higher down payment than a business has to pay).
+Owner-operators typically only have one truck as opposed to a fleet.
+This means that small problems can have huge consequences.
+If they have any problems with the truck, then they are much less likely to be able to make business-related payments.
+Some financing companies will not work with people who have less than three vehicles for this reason.
+Other financiers may, though with higher premiums.

 Here are three basic scenarios where owner operators can get a decent financing agreement:

-- With average credit and at least $7,500 in cash reserves, an owner operator can probably get a commercial truck with under 700,000 miles for a down payment of 10% to 15%.
+- With average credit and at least $7,500 in cash reserves, an owner operator will likely qualify for financing for a commercial truck with under 700,000 miles with a down payment of 10% to 15%.

-- Otherwise, enough home equity or other collateral can offset bad credit scores.
+- When all else fails, enough home equity or other collateral can help offset bad credit scores.